 The Russian Ruble refers to Russia’s currency.
 Coming into use in the 14th century, the ruble is the second oldest currency after the Sterling Pound.
-It was the first European currency to be decimalized, when the ruble was equivalent to 100 kopeks.
+In 1704, it became the first European currency to be decimalized, when the ruble was equivalent to 100 kopeks.

 Russian ruble notes are printed in Moscow’s state-owned factory, which began its operations at the end of World War I. Coins are minted in both Moscow and the almost 300-year-old St. Petersburg Mint.
 While there is no official symbol, py6 (three Cyrillic characters equal to RUB in Russian) is currently used to represent the Russian ruble.